Subscribe to Home Ever After

 1 bag – Gauze pads and roll of paper tape

-1 bag – Non-latex band aids (if needed)
+1 bag – Non-latex band aids

 1 bag – Butterfly closure bandages